You will notice member-led, member-only forums that complement our excellent program of conversation leader, speaker focused events.

 Underlying the concept is the hope that participants will come with open minds, ask important questions, challenge their own assumptions, understand the interplay of certain and uncertain beliefs, hear new ideas, listen to other viewpoints, and even change their mind.

-Being part of an interest group offers you the opportunity to:
+Being part of a member forum offers you the opportunity to:

 Explore a theme – whether it is a group that comes together to discuss Sustainability Leadership or the series on civic engagement or the Dangerous Dinners series that takes you into unchartered waters, or Fellowship Roundtables that help our fellowship recipients solve a strategic issue, or reading wide-ranging Non-Fiction books – there will be various avenues to spark your curiosity.